glideapps/vitest-v8-json-coverage-summary/ACTION_README.md

 # Vitest Coverage Reporter GitHub Action

 A GitHub Action that automatically creates beautiful coverage reports in pull requests using vitest coverage data.
+Built with pure YAML and shell commands for maximum reliability.

 ## Features